lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 * The properties belonging to or inherited from the parent to the child class are shown on the row of the parent class.

-* On the row of the child class, you can only see the properties specifically added to the child class (see the properties for "location site" parent and "survey area" child on **Figure 9**).
+* On the row of the child class, you can only see the properties specifically added to the child class (see the properties for "location site" parent and "survey area" child in **Figure 9**).

-Classes that do not have children have no drop-down menu (blue square on **Figure 9**).
+Classes that do not have children have no drop-down menu (blue square in **Figure 9**).

 ![Screenshot (82)](https://github.com/rsimon/immarkus/assets/128056738/7a9f5b76-79c2-4d3f-bf3c-61f41f87dad9)